History and Story of Thirunallar Saneeswaran Temple

 Apart from the big Sannidhis, there are many other smaller Saniddhis in the temple.
 Many people like to visit the Kubera Ganapati Sannidhi as it is considered lucky.
 Sumangalis like to visit the Goddess Durga Sannidhi.

-The complete list of smaller Sannidhis has listed above in this post.
+The complete list of smaller Sannidhis is listed above in this post.

 Step 4: Concluding the visit: